wireseo/tp/docs/UserGuide.md

 #### 6.6.2 View `Student` with keyword : `-s [NAME]`

-Shows all students that match(partial and full) the student name entered after the command.
+Shows all `Students` that match (partial and full) the name entered after the command.
 The name is case-sensitive.
 An example of a partial match will be `view -s do` resulting in John Doe being displayed.
 <br>**Format: `view -s [NAME]`**
 <br>Examples: